HJEC/r-pi-application/index.md

 ## 1. Technical Performance ⚙️

 First off, let me just say: Wow!
-The average Lighthouse scores across most of the sites I reviewed were truly impressive—mostly in the 95% range!
+The average Lighthouse scores across most of the sites I reviewed were truly impressive, mostly in the 95% range!
 Great job 👏 It took some patience and tenacity, but I did manage to find a few standout issues worth mentioning.

 The data I used comes from two sources.
 First, I ran lab-based audits using Chrome Lighthouse.
-I’m aware that Lighthouse lab data can sometimes give a skewed view of real-world performance since it simulates conditions in a controlled environment.
-To balance that, I also analyzed anonymous user experience data from Google’s Chrome User Experience Report [(CrUX)](https://developer.chrome.com/docs/crux), which reflects real user metrics collected from millions of Chrome users in the wild.
+I'm aware that Lighthouse lab data can sometimes give a skewed view of real-world performance since it simulates conditions in a controlled environment.
+To balance that, I also analyzed anonymous user experience data from Google's Chrome User Experience Report [(CrUX)](https://developer.chrome.com/docs/crux), which reflects real user metrics collected from millions of Chrome users in the wild.

 ### Large Resources Blocking Render Time